Unity Basics

 NB - If the Unity Editor is installed, go to your Start Menu and you should find it under Unity/Unity (version number)/Unity

-NB - If the Unity Editor is not installed and set up to manage FirstStage asset importing, see our Set up Unity page
+NB - If the Unity Editor is not installed and set up to manage FirstStage asset importing, see our page

 We recommend that you take advantage of Unity help when stuck, or as a good foundation to developing with FirstStage.